idsec-solutions/signservice-integration/README.md

 * A sample Spring Boot application that implements a Signature Service Integration REST application.

+See <https://idsec-solutions.github.io/signservice-integration/> for documentation of how to use the API.

+---

----Copyright &copy; 2019, [IDsec Solutions AB](http://www.idsec.se).
+Copyright &copy; 2019, [IDsec Solutions AB](http://www.idsec.se).
 Licensed under version 2.0 of the [Apache License](http://www.apache.org/licenses/LICENSE-2.0).